Celestial Mode: Day

 • Intentionality is a meta-level measurement.
 It depends on a specification existing, being current, and being readable.
 The rubric handles this by scoring spec clarity (Ispec) as a sub-factor, but the dependence is real.

 • The aggregate MFid is computed by SDCorp.
 The framework, the rubrics, the rollups, the publication cadence are ours.
 The audit-of-the-audit problem is unresolved by this page alone.
-Our current path to resolution: standards engagement (in progress), academic co-authorship (in progress), third-party attestation of a sample engagement (planned).
-Status published quarterly on the live status page.
+Standards engagement, academic co-authorship, and third-party attestation of a sample engagement are all on the roadmap; none is currently engaged or scheduled.
+We will not list them as “in progress” until they are.
+Status — honestly — published on the live status page.

 Versioning and change log